-Reading Workshop, Phonics, & Word Study: ACS will use the NC Standard Course of Study in Reading and follow the Reading Workshop Model from Teachers College at Columbia University and will use the Fountas and Pinnell Guided Reading Mini-Lessons Book in addition to the Fountas and Pinnell Phonics & Word Study curriculum.
-In Reader's Workshop, students will develop strong reading skills through the use of: Mini-lessons, Small guided reading groups, Read alouds, Conferencing, Independent reading, Literature response, Purposeful share, and Literacy workstations.
+Reading Workshop, Phonics, & Word Study: ACS uses the NC Standard Course of Study in Reading and follows the Reading Workshop Model from Teachers College at Columbia University and uses the Fountas and Pinnell Guided Reading Mini-Lessons Book in addition to the Fountas and Pinnell Phonics & Word Study curriculum.
+In Reader's Workshop, students develop strong reading skills through the use of: Mini-lessons, Small guided reading groups, Read alouds, Conferencing, Independent reading, Literature response, Purposeful share, and Literacy workstations.

 Project Based Learning/PBL

 Project Based Learning/PBL at ACS can take many forms.
 All of our extensive grade level projects are aligned with the NC Essential Science and Social Studies standards and encompass many subject areas, connecting multiple fields of thought, and span most of the quarter.
 Other projects might be a “passion” project, a topic that the teacher and students want to investigate further.
 “Passion” projects are usually a couple of weeks in length.
 Field experiences (field trips) and guest experts are key component in Project Based Learning (PBL) and are a part of ASC’s project work curriculum.

 All projects, however, offer rich educational experiences in which children are engaged in meaningful work that matters to them through tasks and inquiries designed to meet educational standards.
 Meaningful projects have several key components: